Vaikuttava-Yritys/dmp-analyser-frontend/README.md

 # DMP Analyser

 DMP Analyser is a specialized web application designed to analyze Data Management Plans (DMPs) using Large Language Models (LLMs).
-Thecurrent early version evaluates text against a checklist of best practices and provides detailed feedback on how to improve the DMP.
+The current early version evaluates text against a checklist of best practices and provides detailed feedback on how to improve the DMP.

 ## Features